-Justin: [through laughter] I'm so relieved to hear that you all did that too, because if not?
-Like, I need to talk to my dentist emergently.
+Justin: I'm so relieved to hear that you all did that too, because if not, like I need to talk to my dentist emergently.

-Justin: There needs to be a cold case investigation reopened into Dr. Judith Woodruff and her practice of just, like, pumping juicy foam into kids' mouths.
+Justin: [through laughter] We need- There needs to be a cold case investigation reopened into Dr. Judith Woodruff and her practice of just like pumping juicy foam into kids' mouths.

 Sydnee: But who did the school-based fluoride programs?
-Where you had to like- They would bring, like, the tray, like, "Here are your shots of fluoride, children."
+Where you had to like- They would bring like the tray, like, "Here are your shots of fluoride, children."
 And you would like, do your little shot and swish it around and I always felt like, "This is great!
 This is a special day!
 This sucks.
 But it's a special day, because it's different, I guess?
 I don't know!"
 You never did that?